 The goals of treatment of pituitary adenomas include normalization of hormonal secretion (i.e., normalization of hypersecretion and improvement in hypofunction) and resolution or cessation of the progression of neurological defects.

-Treatment options for patients with pituitary tumors include the following:
+Treatment options for patients with pituitary tumors include:

-The treatment of choice must be individualized and is dictated by the type of tumor, the nature of the excessive hormonal expression, and whether or not the tumor extends into the brain around the pituitary.[2,3]
+The choice of treatment must be individualized and is dictated by the type of tumor, the nature of the excessive hormonal expression, and whether the tumor extends into the brain around the pituitary.[2,3]

 The transsphenoidal microsurgical approach to a pituitary lesion is the most widely used approach and represents a major development in the safe surgical treatment of both hormonally active and nonfunctioning tumors.[4-6] This approach is often successful in debulking tumors, even those that have a significant suprasellar extension.